bennettoxford/openprescribing-hospitals/viewer/content/faq/05_analyse.md

 ### Why is there no quantity for some products?

-There is no quantity reported when a Trust has not issued a product.
+There is no quantity reported when a trust has not issued a product or the selected [quantity type](/faq/#what-does-quantity-mean) is not available for the product.
+See [How is the quantity type used for an analysis chosen?](faq/#how-is-the-quantity-type-used-for-an-analysis-chosen).

 ### How do I see ICB, regional, and national breakdowns?